 Located in what is now known as Geary County, the old townsite of Pawnee was the first official capital of the Kansas Territory in 1855.

 After the rest of Pawnee was demolished, the former capitol building served a variety of uses, including housing, a warehouse, and a carpenter shop.
-In the 1920’s several civilian organizations, including the Kansas State Historical Society, the Union Pacific Railroad, and the Kansas legislature took over responsibility for the building and repaired it.
+In the 1920s, several civilian organizations, including the Kansas State Historical Society, the Union Pacific Railroad, and the Kansas legislature, took responsibility for the building and repaired it.
 It became a history museum in 1928.
 Today, the museum displays exhibits on Kansas Territory and the history of the old townsite of Pawnee.
 It is located on the Fort Riley Military Reservation, an active U.S. Army base.
 Entry to the base requires signing in and photo identification.